List of bicycle-sharing systems: Beijing

 A municipal scheme in Beijing was launched in 2012 with the stationing of 2,000 bikes in the Chaoyang district.
 The scheme was scheduled to consist of 20,000 rental bikes and 500 kiosks, according to the Beijing Municipal Commission of Development and Reform.
 The main operating area was to be in business districts and near subway stations and major public venues.
 By 2015, authorities intended to have 50,000 bikes available, similar to the Hangzhou scheme that was used as a model.
-This development followed the failure of a scheme launched in 2005–2006 (ahead of Velib) and in the light of a 2011 announcement by the Beijing Municipal Commission of Transport that it expected to raise the bike share of urban commuter journeys from 20 to 23 percent by 2015.
+This development followed the failure of a scheme launched in 2005–2006 (ahead of Vélib') and in the light of a 2011 announcement by the Beijing Municipal Commission of Transport that it expected to raise the bike share of urban commuter journeys from 20 to 23 percent by 2015.

 In March 2017, Beijing saw over 200,000 dockless shared bikes from various companies enter service.
 The bikes are accessible via an app, and typically cost around 1 RMB per hour plus a refundable damage deposit of 299 RMB.
 Aside from the dockless bicycles, an existing municipal-run, dock-based bike network has 86,000 bikes.
 The Beijing municipal government pledged to improve management and parking availability in response to the rapidly growing fleets of dockless bikes.
 Beijing cycling rates increased from 5.5% to 11.6% after the arrival of the dockless bike systems.

 Shanghai

 In preparation for the 2010 World Expo in Shanghai, China, Shanghai launched a limited bike share programme accessible through RFID cards.
 Users could purchase 100-ride credits for about $30.
 Short rides are rewarded credits and longer rides subtract credits once the bikes have been re-docked.
 Shanghai planned to expand to 3,500 Bicycle Hot Spots throughout the entire city by 2010.
-Two years after the World Expo, Shanghai's bicycle sharing programme was mostly limited to the Minhang District.
+Two years after the World Expo, Shanghai's bicycle-sharing programme was mostly limited to the Minhang District.

 The Shanghai Bike Authority estimated that there are 280,000 shared bikes in Shanghai by March 2017, with a projected increase of 220,000 bikes by June.
 In March 2017, the government in Shanghai requested a temporary ban on the introduction of new private "dockless" shared bikes.
 Shanghai prepared regulations restricting the age of riders to between 12 and 70 and mandating the removal of bikes that have been in service for more than three years in a row.
 Mobike alone operates 100,000 bikes in Shanghai and has claimed to have made Shanghai into the city with the world's largest bike share network.